-Some view probability as combinatorics and permutations.
-In my view probability is much more.
-Probability is about the signal processing of noise and signals (i.e., not combinatorics).
-The units of probability are [certainty] (Fry (1928)).
-An important goal in using probability is to find correlations in observations, such as the relative frequency of observations in sequential observations of events.
+Some view probability as combinatorics.
+This is wrong.
+It is much more than that.
+From my view, based on the function of the auditory system, probability is about the signal processing of noise and signals (i.e., not combinatorics).
+The goal of probability is to find correlations in observations, such as the relative frequency of observations in sequential observations of events.
 Hamming (2004) presents an insightful discussion on probability.